Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ### Imitation Learning

-It is often more intuitive to simply demonstrate the behavior we want an agent to perform, rather than attempting to have it learn via trial-and-error methods.
+It is often more intuitive to simply demonstrate the behavior we want an Agent to perform, rather than attempting to have it learn via trial-and-error methods.
 For example, instead of training the medic by setting up its reward function, this mode allows providing real examples from a game controller on how the medic should behave.
-More specifically, in this mode, the Brain type during training is set to Player and all the actions performed with the controller (in addition to the agent observations) will be recorded and sent to the Python API.
+More specifically, in this mode, the Brain type during training is set to Player and all the actions performed with the controller (in addition to the Agent observations) will be recorded and sent to the Python API.
 The imitation learning algorithm will then use these pairs of observations and actions from the human player to learn a policy.
 [Video Link](https://youtu.be/kpb8ZkMBFYs).